ericwq/goutmp/README.md

 # goutmp

 This is a golang client module which support `utmpx` API: which includes [utmpx](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/utmpx.h.html) and [wtmp](https://man7.org/linux/man-pages/man3/updwtmpx.3.html).
 The new API is inspired by [libutempter](https://manpages.ubuntu.com/manpages/lunar/en/man3/utempter.3.html).
-Currenly, The implementation is a golang wrapper for `utmpx` C library.
+Currently, The implementation is a golang wrapper for `utmpx` C library.
 On alpine linux (musl based) it will call [utmps](https://skarnet.org/software/utmps/) through utmpx API.
 On other linux (glibc based) it will call glibc utmpx API.

 To use goutmp module in your golang development, you need to provide additional build tags.